I Have a Bad Feeling About This

 Henry spends his days playing video games, until his parents decide to send him to survival camp.
-The camo-wearing drill sargeant guy in the promotional video turns out to be just as terrifying in real life.
+The camo-wearing drill sergeant guy in the promotional video turns out to be just as terrifying in real life.
 As expected, Henry is not exactly acing any of the survival challenges at camp.
 When an actual threat arrives, surviving isn't just a word in a brochure anymore.

 This is really funny.
 It's absurdist humor and I laughed out loud in places.
 Each character's motivations have relatable petty, jealous, and illogical moments, and the dialogue is what kept me turning pages, more than the action.

-Why would there be gunshots coming from the music camp?"
+"Why would there be gunshots coming from the music camp?"

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .